sirjofri/AutoMenus/Readme.md

 - Features menus, submenus and sub-submenus, following your directory hierarchy.
 - Features sections within menus, for better structuring of your menu entries.
 - Configuration-less: Only configure the menus, they will be filled with your tools automatically.
-- Live: No need to restart the editor to make your tools appear when adding/changing your tools.
+- Live: No need to restart the editor.

 ## Usage